 Abstract: Where children grow up shapes their economic outcomes, but identifying causal place effects is difficult because families choose where to live.
 To overcome this challenge, we study the Orphan Train Movement, a large-scale child welfare program from 1853-1929 that relocated orphaned children from northeastern cities to families across the United States.
 Institutional procedures resulted in quasi-random variation in placement locations based on arrival timing to an orphanage.
 We digitize archival records and link riders to Census data to measure long-run outcomes.
 We define place opportunity using county-level characteristics capturing education, urbanization, wealth, and labor market size.
 Riders placed in high-opportunity counties earn more lifetime income, have fewer children, and are less likely to work in agriculture.
 These effects persist into the second generation.
 Examining dimensions separately reveals that urbanization, wealth, and labor market size drive effects.
-We find important age heterogeneity, where older children show larger marginal gains from high-opportunity places despite younger children having higher adult baseline earnings.
+We find important age heterogeneity, where older children show similar marginal gains from high-opportunity places despite younger children having higher adult baseline earnings.
 Decomposing place effects by geographic scale shows household factors are approximately five times larger than county-level measures, though both are independently significant.
 Intergenerational transmission operates through a persistent change to individuals rather than geographic persistence, as effects continue despite high migration from riders' original placement counties.
-Our findings provide the first causal evidence that place effects transmit across generations.
+We provide the first causal evidence that place effects transmit and amplify across generations.

 “The Efficacy of Advocacy in Foster Care"